-5.5 Project Intent Statements/Plan Level Purpose and Need Statements
+5.5 Plan-and Project-Level Purpose and Need Statements

-Previous versions of the RTP Guidelines referred to "Project Intent Statements" which were defined as Plan Level Statements of Purpose and Need.
-A Plan Level Statement of Purpose and Need is a short statement, which serves as a justification for a project or a group of projects.
+A Plan-Level Statement of Purpose and Need is a short statement, which serves as a justification for a project or a group of projects.
 These brief plan level justifications would be contained in the RTP.
-An example of a Plan Level Statement of Purpose and Need would be the problem of reducing congestion on a specific route.
-The Plan Level Statements of Purpose and Need briefly identify the transportation needs or problems and describe the intended outcome of the project(s) that would meet these needs or solve the identified problems.
+An example of a Plan-Level Statement of Purpose and Need would be the problem of bridging existing gaps in the multimodal network.
+The Plan-Level Statements of Purpose and Need briefly identify the transportation needs or problems and describe the intended outcome of the project(s) that would meet these needs or solve the identified problems.

-A more detailed, project specific Project level Purpose and Need Statement is written during the project delivery process and is contained in the Project Initiation Document (Project Study Report) and the subsequent environmental document.
+A more detailed, project specific Project-Level Purpose and Need Statement is written during the project delivery process and is contained in the Project Initiation Document (PID) and the subsequent environmental document.

-MPOs may wish to prepare Plan Level Statements of Purpose and Need during the development of the RTP for the following reasons:
+MPOs may prepare Plan-Level Statements of Purpose and Need during the development of the RTP for the following reasons:

 - 1. To provide justification for the lead agency's projects in the RTIP - 2.
 To justify expenditure of transportation funds to the public and the CTC - 3.
 During project selection, to provide the rationale for selecting specific projects over other projects - 4.
-To provide the foundation for Project Level Purpose and Need information in the environmental documents. - 5.
+To provide the foundation for Project-Level Purpose and Need information in the environmental documents. - 5.
 To provide consistent project justification from planning through project Implementation.